 [1]Relative strength index (RSI) is a momentum indicator and is based on recent gains and losses.
-The idea is to compare average losses and gains during the last 14 days 9 to determine conditions in which the stock is overbought or oversold.
+The idea is to compare average losses and gains during the last 14 days9 to determine conditions in which the stock is overbought or oversold.
 The index ranges from 0 to 100.
 An increase in the RSI indicates a "strength", while a decrease is a sign of "weakness".
 If the RSI breaks below (above) a predetermined support (resistance) level, then the stock is oversold (overbought).
-The support and resistance level are normally set equal to 30 and 70 respectively (fig 1.4).
-It is considered as a sell signal if the stock is overbought, and similarly it is a buy signal if the stock is oversold.
+The support and resistance level are normally set equal to 30 and 70 respectively(fig 1.4).
+It is considered as a sell signal if the stock is oversold.